RyoheiKomiyama/openVRTest/README.md

 # openVRTest

+memo for myself.
+I couldn't compile ofxOpenVR, but finally done successfully.

 ## installation
-- Use project generator to build project with addons.
+- Use project generator to build project with addons (ofxOpenVR).
 - Place glm folder in src and add include path to it.
 - Remove dummy.cpp from glm folder.
 - Add existing propertiy sheet from ofxOpenVR .